cs0320-f23/term-project-ystepane-bkaravan/README.md

 ## Future additions

 We planned to add Firebase and authentication with Brown emails to our project, but we did not get to implement them due to the lack of resources and time.
 We are a group of two and we had to prioritize the core features and functionalities of our app.

+We are also hoping to enhance our features for the algorithmic complexity.
+As of now, the skeleton is there, but it provides not much use for the actual app.
+We are thinking about different ways of scoring user's preferences, them being adding weights to specific preferences or counting them separately as a List or align them based on the power of 10.

 We hope to add these features in the future to improve the security and usability of our app.